GHOSH2341/Contact-manager/README.md

 # REACT CONTACT MANAGER

 ## Introduction
-This a basic crud react-redux application for managing contacts.
-It currently uses mongodb for the server and featherjs as the rest backend server.
+This is a simple contact management crud react-redux application.
+As of right now, the server is mongodb, and the rest of the backend is served by featherjs.
 ##  How to install